denydavy/pong/README.md

 Pong
 ====

-Python pong game for Coursera's "An Introduction to Interactive Programming in Python" course
+Python pong game for Coursera's "An Introduction to Interactive Programming in Python" course at http://coursera.org